TELEPHONE MANAGEMENT SYSTEM (TMS)

 A TMS can also provide departmental telephone bill allocation for budgetary purposes and project tracking through the use of client or account codes.
-Functionality extends to indicating whether a call was incoming, outgoing or transferred to another extension, and where Called ID is provided will also be listed in the reports.
+The functionality extends to indicating whether a call was incoming, outgoing or transferred to another extension, and where Caller ID is provided will also be listed in the reports.

 A valuable function of the TMS is the indication of call traffic volumes.
 Reports also indicate the number of times the switchboard rang before the caller was answered and provide a detailed list of abandoned calls.

-Advanced functionality being made available to the market includes Budget Barring and Quotas, where users are allocated a budget which once reached, can either alert an administrator via email, or block the extension user from making any further calls unless the administrator unblocks the extension.
+Advanced functionality is made available to the market includes Budget Barring and Quotas, where users are allocated a budget which once reached, can either alert an administrator via email or block the extension user from making any further calls unless the administrator unblocks the extension.

 The most popular reports are: